 Sadly, it’s estimated that around 1,000 people die per year as a result of crocodiles.
 In Africa, hippos cause around 500 deaths per year.
 Dangerous, indeed.

 Thus, this phrase’s origin might have to do with fearsome animals like these and the deadly jaws they have.
 After all, if someone managed to escape from them, they would literally have escaped from “the jaws of death.”

 Anyways, this expression has existed for at least 400 years.
 It was used, for example, by William Shakespeare in the play Twelfth Night, written around 1601:

 ”This youth that you see here I snatch’d one half out of the jaws of death.”

-- Dan was stuck under the wreckage and his life was in danger!
-However, a group of people ran over and pulled him out, thus saving him out of the jaws of death.
+- Dan was stuck under the car wreckage and was unable to escape.
+However, firefighters arrived and pulled him out, thus saving him out of the jaws of death.

 - This little puppy I found was at death’s door, but my mother was able to nurse him back to health.